wieslawsoltes/DiagnosticsTools/docs/source-mapping-extraction-plan.md

 4. [ ] **Extract XAML AST Library**
    - [x] Relocate the entire `Diagnostics/Xaml` folder to the new project, adjusting namespaces.
-   - [x] Replace direct calls to `MutationInstrumentation` with the injected `IXamlAstInstrumentation`.
+   - [x] Replace direct instrumentation calls with the injected `IXamlAstInstrumentation` facade.
    - [x] Audit usages of `Avalonia.Utilities.StopwatchHelper` and either re-export minimal helpers or reimplement with `Stopwatch`.
    - [x] Ensure the provider no longer touches app-level singletons (e.g., remove implicit dependencies on `AvaloniaLocator`; the workspace should accept services via constructor).
    - [x] Add focused tests: